apache/couchdb-documentation/src/cluster/setup.rst

 as the "setup coordination node" to run all these commands on.
 This is a "setup coordination node" that manages the setup and requires all other nodes to be able to see it and vice versa.
-Setup will not work with unavailable nodes.
+Set up will not work with unavailable nodes.
 The notion of "setup coordination node" will be gone once the setup is finished.
-From then onwards the cluster will no longer have a "setup coordination node".
+From then on, the cluster will no longer have a "setup coordination node".
 To add a node run these two commands:

 .. code-block:: bash